janet-lang/janet-lang.org/README.md

 language is similar to [Scribble](https://docs.racket-lang.org/scribble/), the Racket documentation tool, but of course is written in and is a dialect of Janet.
 See [mendoza](https://github.com/bakpakin/mendoza) for more information.

+## Adding Examples

+Simply add a file with the name of the binding you are giving examples for to the examples directory, with the `.janet` suffix.
+If the binding includes the `/` character, replace it with and underscore - this works because no bindings in the core use an underscore.
+For example, the binding `array/new` has examples in the `examples/array_new.janet` file.

+If such a file already exists, you can simply append your example code the existing file.

+When building the site, the new examples will be included in the generated documentation.
+Make sure that your example has correct janet syntax, as syntax errors will cause the entire site to not build.
+If the example has valid syntax (has a 0 exit code when loaded with
+        `janet -k example/my-fn.janet`), there may be a bug in the mendoza janet syntax highlighter and you open a bug in mendoza.